 You can use the number of iterations that are reported in the SQLOOPS macro variable (after each PROC SQL statement is executed) to gauge an appropriate value for the LOOPS= option.
-For more information, see "Using the PROC SQL Automatic Macro Variables" on page 162.
+For more information, see "VALIDATE" on page 294.

 If you use the PROMPT option with the INOBS=, OUTOBS=, or LOOPS= options, you are prompted to stop or continue processing when the limits set by these options are reached.